49 50 As A Decimal

 Method 3: Using a Calculator – A Quick and Efficient Method

 While understanding the methods above is crucial for grasping the underlying mathematical principles, using a calculator provides a quick and efficient way to convert fractions to decimals.
 Simply enter 49 ÷ 50 into your calculator, and it will instantly display the result: 0.98.
-However, relying solely on calculators without understanding the fundamental concepts is discouraged.
+That said, relying solely on calculators without understanding the fundamental concepts is discouraged.

 Understanding the Result: 0.98 – Its Significance and Interpretation